 What is the treatment for Gilbert's syndrome?

 No treatment is needed.
-People with Gilbert's syndrome normally lead healthy lives.
+People with Gilbert's syndrome lead normal healthy lives.
 Life expectancy is not affected and life insurance is not affected.
-Mild yellowing of the skin and the whites of the eyes (jaundice) may recur from time to time for short periods, but usually causes no health problems.
+There is even some evidence that people with Gilbert's syndrome live longer and are heathier than people who don't have it.
+Mild yellowing of skin and the whites of the eyes (jaundice) may come back from time to time for short periods but usually causes no health problems.

 Further help & information